riddhi-283/GeminiLLM/README.md

 # GeminiLLM
-This repository contains some small scale gemini projects
+This repository contains some small scale gemini projects deployed on streamlit.